Red Sonja (2025 film): Plot

 When Dragan arrives with his forces, a battle begins.
 Dragan's army defeats the Hyrkanians and he gains the second half of the book.
 Sonja and Annisia face off in combat, and Sonja is mortally wounded.
-She is saved from a killing blow by her horse, which knocks Annisia away and brings Sonja to the statue of Ashera in the forest's heart.
-In near-death delirium, Sonja sees Ashera speak to her in the guise of her dead mother.
-Ashera heals Sonja and sends her back to battle to bring justice to evildoers.
+She is saved from a killing blow by her horse, which knocks Annisia away and brings Sonja to the statue of Asherah in the forest's heart.
+In near-death delirium, Sonja sees Asherah speak to her in the guise of her dead mother.
+Asherah heals Sonja and sends her back to battle to bring justice to evildoers.

 Sonja reunites with her allies who thought she was dead, and they attack Dragan again.
 Dragan confronts Annisia, who told him Sonja was dead, and she learns he caused her schizophrenia with fake medicines.
 They stab each other in a lovers' quarrel, and Dragan escapes into the wilderness.

 Sonja tracks Dragan and confronts him as he takes his dying breaths.
 He says the second half of the book is worthless since it focuses on healing and nature instead of power and energy.
 Sonja reveals that she knows he was also a child refugee of Hyrkania, and she feels responsible for his dark turn in life because she lost her connection to him after the disaster.
 Dragan dies holding her hand and the ripped pages of the book are lost in the wilderness.

 Sonja leaves the forest to explore the world.
 In an epilogue set years later, one of her fighter allies finds her in a tavern and tells her that her help is needed.
 She gathers her weapons and leaves for a new adventure.